Language Models "Grok" to Copy: General Setup

 \section{General Setup}

 \paragraph{Model Architecture and Hyper-parameters.} We train small Llama models~\cite{touvron2023llamaopenefficientfoundation} on a subset of the RedPajama dataset~\cite{together2023redpajama}, comprising 40 billion tokens, with the task of next-token prediction.
-Our model has 12 layers, each with 12 attention heads.
-The hidden state dimension is 768, and the intermediate dimension of MLP layers is 3,072.
-Our models contain 162M parameters.
-We use Llama tokenizer with a vocabulary of 32,000 tokens, and set the model context length to 1,024 tokens.
+Our model has 162M parameters (12 layers, each with 12 attention heads; The hidden state dimension is 768, and the intermediate dimension of MLP layers is 3,072.)
+The context length is 1,024 tokens.
+We use the Llama tokenizer with a vocabulary of 32,000 tokens.
 Unless otherwise specified, the following hyperparameters are used: The AdamW optimizer~\cite{adamw} with $(\beta_1, \beta_2)$ = (0.9, 0.999), a learning rate of 0.1, 2000 warmup steps, and the norm clip value of 1.
 Our training is conducted on 8 A100 GPUs, with a batch size of 64 per GPU.

 \paragraph{Evaluating Context Copying.}

 Each test sample consists of 50 random-token sequences, which are concatenated to form a single long sequence.
 These sequences have an average length of 18 tokens, and we ensure that the $12$-gram prefix and $6$-gram suffix of each sequence is unique.
 We append the prefix of the $i$-th sequence to the end of the concatenated sequences, which together serve as the model's input.
 An example input case is shown in Figure~\ref{fig:input_data}.
 Our test set includes 500 samples.